Huanli-Gong/Score-Percentile/README.md

 * Navigate to the AWS console to establish a DynamoDB table.
 Click on the `Items` tab, then click on `Create item`.
 * Choose a name for your table.
 The name must align with that in your `main.rs` file.
 * Partition key: This is the primary key of your table.
-* Enter the details for your item, such as name, gender, and major, in the provided fields.
-Click Save to insert the item.
+* 'Explore table items' -> 'Create item' to insert the item.
 * Once the table is ready, proceed to link your Lambda function with AWS API Gateway.
 * Initiate a new API setup, opting for the default REST API option, and then create a new resource for your API's endpoint.
 * For the created resource, implement an `ANY` method and associate it with your Lambda function.